The Virality of Hate Speech on Social Media: Data

 \subsection{Computed Variables}

-\textbf{Explanatory variables (EVs):} We computed a comprehensive set of variables at the cascade level, which will later serve as explanatory variables in our regression model.
-The key explanatory variable in our analysis is given by \emph{Hateful}, which is a binary variable denoting whether the cascade resulted from hateful content (=1 if the content is hateful, and =0 otherwise).
+\textbf{Explanatory variables (EVs):} We compute a comprehensive set of variables at the cascade level, which will later serve as EVs in our regression model.
+The key EV in our analysis is given by \emph{Hateful}, which is a binary variable denoting whether the cascade resulted from hateful content (=1 if the content is hateful, and =0 otherwise).
 We group all remaining variables into author and content variables as follows.

 \emph{Author variables: } To characterize \textquote{who} has authored the root tweets, we use the Twitter API to retrieve the number of followers and followees for each author.
 These variables have been shown to be important determinants for why tweets go viral \cite{Zaman.2014}.
-Analogous to prior work \cite{Stieglitz.2013, Zaman.2014}, we also compute variables that capture an author's activity on Twitter, namely the tweet volume (i.e., the number of tweets divided by the account age) and the account age.
-Furthermore, users of public interest on Twitter are assigned a verified status\footnote{https://help.twitter.com/en/managing-your-account/about-twitter-verified-accounts}, for which we encode a corresponding binary variable (=1 if verified, and =0 otherwise).
+Analogous to prior work \cite{Stieglitz.2013, Zaman.2014}, we also compute variables that capture an author's activity on X, namely the tweet volume (i.e., the number of tweets divided by the account age) and the account age.
+Furthermore, users of public interest on X are assigned a verified status\footnote{https://help.twitter.com/en/managing-your-account/about-twitter-verified-accounts}, for which we encode a corresponding binary variable (=1 if verified, and =0 otherwise).

 \emph{Content variables: } We compute variables to capture \textquote{what} is included in the tweets.
 Specifically, we encode a binary variable indicating whether the tweet includes a media item (=1 if it has a media item, and =0 otherwise).
 The media item can refer to an attached image, video, poll and/or URL.
-Tweets can further mention other users using \textquote{@username}, which we again encode as a binary variable (=1 if the tweet has a mention, and =0 otherwise).
+Tweets can further mention other users using \textquote{@username,} which we again encode as a binary variable (=1 if the tweet has a mention, and =0 otherwise).
 We also encode a binary variable whether the tweet contains hashtags (=1 if the tweet has a hashtag, and =0 otherwise).
 Finally, we compute the length of the raw tweet (in characters), excluding URLs, mentions, and hashtags.